Rentals & FAQs

 Q. What should I wear?

 A. Workout clothing, swimwear, or pretty much anything you don’t mind getting a little wet and possibly dirty.
 Same with shoes, either tennis shoes you don’t mind getting wet or dirty or flip flops, sandals, or water shoes.
 Keep in mind that it’s Georgia and it’s most likely going to be hot.
+Long, heavy garments can weigh you down and make it hard to move your limbs in the water if you do happen to fall in, so we strongly advise against any long or heavy garments that could restrict your movement in the water.
 We assist you into the water so it’s incredibly easy to wear shoes that are easy to kick off and throw into your boat so you have them at the end point.

 Q. Is there a minimum age requirement?

 A. No, it’s 100% at the parents discretion.
-We have had as young as a 9 month old in a tandem with both parents, and as young as a six year old complete the route alone in a single Kayak, although it was a little tough for him to make it across the lake.
+We have had as young as a 9 month old in a tandem with both parents, and as young as a six year old complete the route alone in a single Kayak.
 Please note that a parent/ guardian must sign a waiver for anyone under the age of 18 in accordance with Georgia Law governing who/at what age a person can legally express consent for themselves.

 Q. Do we rent Kayaks that seat more than two people?

 A. The short answer is no, we only have single and tandem (two person) Kayaks.
 With that being said, if you have a toddler or younger child they can definitely ride with you on your lap or in the front of a bigger single.
 A smaller kid, up to 5 years old or so, can also fit comfortably between two people in the tandem, however there is not an actually seat with back support for them there.
 The singles hold up to 350 lbs and the tandems hold up to 500 lbs, but please be aware that the more weight you add into the Kayaks the less stable they become.